swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Try the following.

-Open the [Om TodoMVC in a tab]() and run the first benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
+Try the second Om benchmark - it creates 200 todos, toggles them all 5 times, and then deletes them.
 On my 11 inch Macbook it takes around 50ms to render.

-Open up the [Backbone.js TodoMVC in a tab]() and run the second benchmark which does the exact same series of operations.
+Try the second benchmark Backonbe.js which does the exact same series of operations.
 On my machine this takes around 2500ms seconds to render.

 *How is this possible?*